sgmurphy/wordpress-plugins/wp-ultimate-csv-importer/Readme.txt

 This is also useful if you have moved your site to another server or hosting and want to move it back.

-= How to validate a CSV file for issues? =
+= How to validate a CSV file for issues to perform a WordPress CSV import? =

 Importing your CSV may fail if you miss escaping characters or misplace/skip characters.
 Any CSV file should be checked for errors or warnings before being imported into WordPress.
 You can validate a CSV file using a free tool CSV Lint to identify issues and where to fix them exactly.

 = What is an XML file? =

 An XML document is a basic unit of XML information, consisting of elements and other markups in an orderly package.
 An XML document contains a wide variety of data.
+Properly preparing your XML file simplifies the XML import process.

 = Can I get any demo data or sample files for testing the import? =